A Journey Of Perseverance

 My name is Ranjeeta Rajbhar, and I hail from Mumbai.
 About half a century ago, my grandfather and father, then a child, migrated from Banaras to Mumbai, and since then, my immediate family has been residing here.
 I was born and brought up in Bainganwadi, Mumbai.
 Unfortunately, my father had to drop out of school after third grade due to unavoidable circumstances, and my mother did not receive any formal education either.
 I am blessed to have four sisters and two brothers, and we share a close bond.

-My father was initially a mechanic and then a taxi driver.
-He had to give it up as his eyesight got worse.
-My mother made sure that all of us get educated and would run a food stall to pay for our fees.
-I have always looked up to her and her patience.
-Her quiet perseverance through all difficulties is something that I find amazing.
-My 2nd eldest sister, Manju, used to work as a teacher, while taking care of her studies.
-Through her income she made sure I got to go to school and then college.
-Manju has completed her B Ed (Bachelors in Education) and D Ed (Diploma in Education) and is now pursuing her Masters in Arts while simultaneously having worked for the past 10 years.
-My eldest sister is married and is pursuing her Masters in Social Work (MSW).
-I completed my BMS (Bachelors in Management Studies) and started working in 2014.
+My father started his career as a mechanic and later became a taxi driver.
+However, he had to give up driving due to poor eyesight.
+My mother, who had a great deal of patience, ensured that all of us received an education.
+She ran a food stall to pay for our school fees.
+My second eldest sister, Manju, who was a teacher, supported my education through her earnings.
+She pursued her B.Ed. and D.Ed. and is now pursuing her Masters in Arts, having worked for over ten years.
+My eldest sister is married and is currently pursuing her Masters in Social Work (MSW).
+I completed my Bachelors in Management Studies (BMS) and started working in 2014.

-In the future I plan to complete my masters, be an expert accountant as a professional and ensure that my family always remains financially self-dependent.
-If I am able to save sufficiently, I would like to go to the UK for a vacation someday!
+In the future, I aspire to complete my masters and become an expert accountant.
+My ultimate goal is to ensure that my family is always self-reliant financially.
+If I save enough money, I would love to travel to the UK for a vacation someday!